actinia-org/actinia-introduction/docs/index.md

 #### Converting a process chain back into commands

-To turn a process chain back into a command style notation, the validator can be used for this as well and the relevant code extracted from the resulting JSON response.
+To turn a process chain back into command style notation, the validator can be used and the relevant code extracted from the resulting JSON response.
 Download the process chain [process_chain_long.json](https://gitlab.com/neteler/actinia-introduction/raw/master/docs/process_chain_long.json) and extract the section containing the underlying commands by parsing the actinia server response with `jq`:

 ```bash